Dobrica Milutinović

 Dobrivoje "Dobrica" Milutinović (11 September 1880 – 18 November 1956) was a Serbian actor.
 He acted in both film and theatre roles.
 A theatre is named in his honour, and the lifetime achievement award for actors in Serbia is based on a ring he received.

 Work

 His family was originally from Srem.
 Milutinović enrolled in gymnasium in Kragujevac where he started acting as a student.

 Milutinović played both heroic and romantic roles in the theater, which earned him respect and popularity.
-He starred in many roles, including Romeo, King Lear, Don Carlos, Othello, Uriel, Hajduk Veljko, Maksim Crnojević, Tsar Dušan, Mitke in Koštana.
+He starred in many roles, including Romeo, King Lear, Don Carlos, Othello, Uriel, Hajduk Veljko, Maksim Crnojević, Tsar Dušan, and Mitke in Koštana.
 He was a member of the National Theater in Belgrade from 1899 until his death.

-In addition to theater, he has starred in films.
-In the 1911 film The Life and Deeds of the Immortal Leader Karađorđe he played the role of Janko Katić, he also starred in Ulrih Celjski i Vladislav Hunjadi (1911) and he played, in the role of Grandfather Djed Vuk in the 1947 movie This People Will Live.
+In addition to theater, he starred in films.
+In the 1911 film The Life and Deeds of the Immortal Leader Karađorđe he played the role of Janko Katić.
+He also starred in Ulrih Celjski i Vladislav Hunjadi (1911) and he played the role of Grandfather Djed Vuk in the 1947 movie This People Will Live.